 EARLY DISMISSAL

-If your child needs to be excused from school before the regular dismissal time, an authorized adult must submit a request prior to 9:00 a.m. on the day of dismissal.
+If your child needs to be excused from school before the regular dismissal time, for reasons other than an appointment, an authorized adult must submit a request prior to 9:00 a.m. on the day of dismissal.